06-main-dossier.md - BDS-1000 Corporate Dossier: Asda Stores Ltd

 Key Findings

-- Digital: Asda deployed Bringg - a Tel Aviv-headquartered last-mile delivery platform - from May 2022 to modernise home-delivery and click-and-collect operations, processing UK consumer delivery data (addresses, orders, routing) through an Israeli-jurisdiction company.45
+- Digital: From May 2022, Asda deployed Bringg - a Tel Aviv-headquartered last-mile delivery and omnichannel fulfilment platform - for UK home delivery and click-and-collect operations, constituting a confirmed Israeli-origin technology dependency through which UK consumer delivery data is handled by an Israeli-jurisdiction company.

 Target Profile